gamemanual0/gm0/source/docs/software/using-android-studio.rst

 The first thing to note in the project view is the dropdown with the name of the project.
-If you drop that down, you will see all of the gradle files and directories.
+If you drop that down, you will see all of the Gradle files and directories.
 Navigate to the TeamCode folder.
 In the teamcode folder you will see an :code:`org.firstinspires.ftc.teamcode` package.